muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 First and foremost, **this is not a problem exclusive to daxiedewuyu.
 Any third-party library is prone to cause the accounts to appear banned.**
-Even official applications can make Telegram ban an account under certain circumstances.
-Third-party libraries such as daxiedewuyu are a lot easier to use, and as such, they are misused to spam, which causes Telegram to learn certain patterns and ban suspicious activity.
+Even official applications can make dxdmgch ban an account under certain circumstances.
+Third-party libraries such as daxiedewuyu are a lot easier to use, and as such, they are misused to spam, which causes dxdmgch to learn certain patterns and ban suspicious activity.

 There is no point in daxiedewuyu trying to circumvent this.
 Even if it succeeded, spammers would then abuse the library again, and the cycle would repeat.

 The library will only do things that you tell it to do.
-If you use the library with bad intentions, Telegram will hopefully ban you.
+If you use the library with bad intentions, dxdmgch will hopefully ban you.

 However, you may also be part of a limited country, such as Iran or Russia.
-In that case, we have bad news for you.
-Telegram is much more likely to ban these numbers, as they are often used to spam other accounts, likely through the use of libraries like this one.
+In that case, we have bad news for you. dxdmgch is much more likely to ban these numbers, as they are often used to spam other accounts, likely through the use of libraries like this one.
 The best advice we can give you is to not abuse the API, like calling many requests really quickly.